 Another way that we give a healthful spin to our delicious treats is by being conservative with the amount of sweetener that we use (most commonly organic evaporated cane juice which retains some of the original molasses).
 If you are looking for something cloyingly sweet, search elsewhere.
 Some Type 1 diabetics have found that they can enjoy more of our treats than conventional baked goods while managing their blood sugar levels less.
 Of course, everyone is different.

 Both flours are unbleached, unbromated, and unenriched and are milled in our region (NY) by Champlain Valley Milling Corporation.
-For Oat Bread, we use white whole wheat flour (hard white wheat grown in the western United States) from Bob’s Red Mill.
+For Oat Bread and Cinnamon Raisin Bread, we use stone ground whole wheat flour (hard white wheat grown in the western United States) from Bob’s Red Mill.
 We also stay away from adding salt except when necessary, as in breads.

 Unlike many bakeries and grocery stores that serve over-sized treats, we make our treats in a healthier serving size.